Bovine tuberculosis investigations

 The CFIA investigation and testing following a November 29, 2024, case of bovine tuberculosis (bovine TB) has detected the disease in the herd where the infected animal spent most of its life before slaughter.
 The CFIA disease investigation is ongoing.

-- The CFIA continues to identify and prepare for testing on:
+• The CFIA continues to identify these herds and prepare for testing.

-- trace-in herds (herds that provided animals to the infected herd)
+• Trace-out herds (herds that received animals from the infected herd)

 Notices to industry